base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-particle.md

 `connect` takes the following parameters:
 - `socialType`, the specific social login mechanism you'd like users to go through.
 If left as an empty string, a generalized social login modal will be shown.
 Otherwise, use strings such as 'google', 'twitter', 'email', etc.
 - `chain`, an object (imported from `@particle-network/chains`) corresponding with the chain you'd like to use.
-In this example, it'll be `BaseGoerli`.
+In this example, it'll be `BaseSepolia`.

 Ideally, some logic should be set in place to ensure `connect` isn't called if a user has already logged in.
 This can be done by only calling `connect` on the condition that `userInfo` (from `useAuthCore`) is undefined, indicating that the user isn't logged in.